The Funky Frets Jamulus Server

-There are two servers located in Northern New Jersey on two very popular cloud server providers, super close to one of the Internet backbones and they are very low latency.
-There are named Funky Frets and Funky Frets Two - very creative names if I don't say myself.
+This server is located in Northern New Jersey on cloud server providers, super close to one of the Internet backbones and they are typically very low latency.
+There are named Funky Frets and Funky Frets Two — very creative name(s) if I don't say myself.

 Connection to a Jamulus Server

 After launching the Jamulus client application, click on the "Connect" button in the Jamulus (Mixer) window and select All Genres from the List menu in the "Connection Setup" window.
-Then select one of the Funky Frets servers, Newark, NJ United States.
+Then select the Funky Frets Two server, Newark, NJ United States.
 For scheduled Funky Frets/LearningUkulele.com jams, select the scheduled server or enter the IP Address that your where sent.
 You can setup your own jams on non-scheduled times and use any of the Funky Frets servers.

-Select a Funky Frets server.
-Funky Frets and Funky Frets Two will be the most available with the lowest ping times.
+Select the Funky Frets Two server.
+Funky Frets Two will be the most available with the lowest ping times.
 The Funky Frets East server and the Jamulus client where on the same computer at my home and that is why it's 1ms.
 The "ping" times are all relative to a Northeast, USA connection.